SyncfusionExamples/xamarin-How-to-pass-the-item-data-as-command-parameter-in-ItemTapped-command/README.md

-# How to pass item data to as command parameter to ItemTapped command
+# How to pass the item data as command parameter in ItemTapped command

-This example demonstrates how to pass itemdata alone to viewmodel instead eventargs using tap command in listview.
+This example demonstrates how to pass the itemdata alone in viewmodel instead eventargs using tap command in listview.

 ## Requirements to run the demo